aio-libs/aiohttp/docs/web_reference.rst

       *If-Modified-Since* header is absent or is not a valid HTTP date.

+   .. attribute:: if_unmodified_since

+      Read-only property that returns the date specified in the *If-Unmodified-Since* header.

+      Returns :class:`datetime.datetime` or ``None`` if
+      *If-Unmodified-Since* header is absent or is not a valid HTTP date.

+      .. versionadded:: 3.1

+   .. attribute:: if_range

+      Read-only property that returns the date specified in the *If-Range* header.

+      Returns :class:`datetime.datetime` or ``None`` if
+      *If-Range* header is absent or is not a valid HTTP date.

+      .. versionadded:: 3.1

    .. method:: clone(*, method=..., rel_url=..., headers=...)

       Clone itself with replacement some attributes.